MediaBrowser/Emby.ApiClient/README.md

 			// If using the portable class library you'll need to supply your own INetworkConnection implementation. var networkConnection = new NetworkConnection(logger);

+            // If using the portable class library you'll need to supply your own ICryptographyProvider implementation. var cryptoProvider = new CryptographyProvider();

 			// If using the portable class library you'll need to supply your own IServerLocator implementation. var serverLocator = new ServerLocator(logger);

             var connectionManager = new ConnectionManager(logger,